Benchmade Infidel Review

 Much of it boils down to how much you’re willing to pony up for your OTF.
 If money is no object (yeah right) then I’d strongly consider you check out Microtech but if like the rest of us you have a limited budget then the Infidel is an excellent choice.

 EDIT: I should also point out that Benchmade showcased their new 3320 Pagan OTF at this year’s SHOT Show.
 The jury is still out on this one but it doesn’t look all that inspiring to me.
 Watch this space for more on the Pagan.

-Without doubt the Benchmade Infidel is a top shelf offering in the OTF space with formidable performance and quality with only a couple of minor weaknesses.
+Without the doubt, the Benchmade Infidel is a top-shelf offering in the OTF space with formidable performance and quality with only a couple of minor weaknesses.
 It’s a joy to use and carries enough prestige to make your buddies green with envy.

 The Infidel may not be the ultimate in OTF knives today but it comes very, very close.
 If you’re in the market for a knife like this then I’d absolutely recommend it if you can scrape the money together.